-This claim against the Government of Cuba, under Title V of the International Claims Settlement Act of 1949, as amended, for \$20,000 was presented by RENZO H. SUTTER based upon the asserted loss of a house in Cuba.
-Claimant has been a national of the United States since his naturalization in 1948.
+This claim against the Government of Cuba, under Title V of the International Claims Settlement Act of 1949, as amended, for \$15,700 was presented by MICHAEL JACOBS and ADELINE JACOBS based upon the asserted loss of an apartment house and mortgage interests secured by real property in Cuba.
+Claimant MICHAEL JACOBS has been a national of the United States since his naturalization on January 24, 1938, and claimant ADELINE JACOBS has been a national of the United States since birth.

-Under Title V of the International Claims Settlement Act of 1949
+Under Title V of the International Claims Settlement Act of 1949 [78 Stat.

-[78 Stat.
 1110 (1964), 22 U.S.C. §§1643-1643k (1964), as amended, 79 Stat.
 988 (1965)], the Commission is given jurisdiction over claims of nationals of the United States against the Government of Cuba.
 Section 503(a) of the Act provides that the Commission shall receive and determine in accordance with applicable substantive law, including international law, the amount and validity of claims by nationals of the United States against the Government of Cuba arising since January 1, 1959 for losses resulting from the nationalization, expropriation, intervention or other taking of, or special measures directed against, property including any rights or interests therein owned wholly or partially, directly or indirectly at the time by nationals of the United States.

-Section 502(3) of the Act provides:
+Section 503(3) of the Act provides: